PeterJudgeZA/conference_api/README.md

 All the URI's here are relative to the instance and webapp.
 The root URI is something like `http://localhost:8830/api/'

 ### Talks
-These URI's are handled by the `Conference.SI.TalksWebHandler' mapped in `openedge.properties`
+These URI's are handled by the `Conference.SI.TalksWebHandler` mapped in `openedge.properties`
     handler<n>=Conference.SI.TalksWebHandler: <uri>
 where
     <n> is a sequential, contiguous integer value